jonathanvdc/flame-brainfuck/docs/inspecting-ir.md

 }
 ```

-What's interesting about this snippet of code is that it corresponds almost directly to the in-memory IR we generated in `GetMainBodyAsync`.
+What's interesting about this snippet of code is that it corresponds almost directly to the in-memory IR we generated in `GetMainBody`.
 We have a block that contains two statements.
 The first loads a delegate to `void System.Console.WriteLine(string)` with a `null` receiver object, and invokes it with a single string literal argument.
 The second statement returns control to the caller.

 > **Note:** loading a delegate and then invoking it is how Flame handles method calls.
 This representation is for uniformity only; the CLR back-end will optimize the code sequence above to a direct call.
 So there's no performance hit at all.